 What to expect

-- Work is based in offices, classrooms and the outdoors.
+- You'll work in a combination of spaces, including offices, classrooms and the outdoors.

 - As an instructor in the early stages of your career, work is often seasonal (usually Easter to October) and many jobs are on temporary contracts.
 Some instructors work abroad in the winter, for example in the skiing industry.

-- Due to the seasonal nature and long hours (during the season) of the work, employers often support lengthy holidays out of season for those on permanent contracts.
+- Due to the seasonal nature and long hours of work, your employer may support lengthy holidays out of season, if you're on a permanent contract.

-- Having overall responsibility for the safety, discipline and well-being of both staff and guests throughout their stay can be stressful.
-Some centres, particularly in more remote areas, offer full residential facilities where guests will stay while on a course.
+- Some centres, particularly in more remote areas, offer full residential facilities where guests will stay while on a course.
+Having overall responsibility for the safety, discipline and wellbeing of staff and guests throughout their stay can be stressful.

-A degree or HND is not absolutely essential, although it will greatly boost your chances of securing a management role.
+A degree or HND isn't essential, although it is likely to boost your chances of securing a management role.

-Although this career is open to graduates from a variety of disciplines, a degree, foundation degree or HND in the following subject areas would offer a particularly useful background:
+Although this career is open to graduates from a variety of disciplines, a degree, foundation degree or HND in the following subjects would offer a particularly useful background: